byterubpay/byterub-site/_posts/2018-07-16-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-07-16.md

 **\<suraeNoether>** example: to pay for a venue
 **\<sarang>** I mean for the audits
 **\<sarang>** The payment for the audit was from OSTIF, a nonprofit, to Kudelski, a private company
-**\<suraeNoether>** ah, so we paid OSTIF in monero, and OSTIF is dealing with it
+**\<suraeNoether>** ah, so we paid OSTIF in byterub, and OSTIF is dealing with it
 **\<nioc>** when is QuarksLab expected to be finished?
-**\<suraeNoether>** and since they are non-profit, tax reports must be made but they aren't exposed to the taxes. i get it. but now i'm thinking about how to funnel money from the monero project towards something like a venue expenditure
+**\<suraeNoether>** and since they are non-profit, tax reports must be made but they aren't exposed to the taxes. i get it. but now i'm thinking about how to funnel money from the byterub project towards something like a venue expenditure
 **\<sarang>** Correct; OSTIF does the transfer to Kudelski's preferred fiat
 **\<suraeNoether>** which is a different question
 **\<sarang>** the phrase "funnel money" sounds like a Very Bad Thing